mbanerjeepalmer/maurice-fm/src/routes/money-transfer-companies.md

 On one hand they **try to acquire new customers**.
 They collectively invest millions each year in paid marketing, SEO and social media.

 On the other, they need to **invest in their existing customer base**.
 They try to retain customers by constantly improving their product, and by sending marketing emails/SMS/push notifications which may include promotions.
 The group of existing customers also helps acquire new customers: either through word of mouth or by sending refer-a-friend invitations.
+Refer-a-friend invitations typically come with a bonus for the customers.

 The majority of customers using a provider in a given month will be existing, not new, customers.